Lessons for Retailers – Common Black Friday pitfalls and what you can do to avoid them

 Almost 5billion people around the world were using the internet in July 2021; over 60% of the world’s population.
 Nine out of 10 of them use their mobile devices to go online at least some of the time, so you won’t want to miss the opportunity to reach them.

 Make sure your ecommerce site is responsive to engage with mobile users.
-Since Google penalizes sites that aren’t responsive, you will also avoid throwing away all the effort that you have put in to your site as you drop down the search rankings.
+Since Google penalises sites that aren’t responsive, you will also avoid throwing away all the effort that you have put in to your site as you drop down the search rankings.

 Managing returns